-- 2.15 Babergh monitoring data has been used to assemble a profile of housing sites for which planning applications for outline planning permission or reserved matters or full planning permission have been submitted.
-Some site sample data has been analysed as at January 2019 and other data as at May 2019 to identify possible trends and consider likely causes of the trends, as far as they relate to the stalling of a site. - 2.16 For the purposes of the assessment of sites in Babergh, they have been split into two different types: - Major 10 dwellings or more (net); and - Minor less than 10 dwellings (net). - 2.17 Major sites, where relevant, have been further disaggregated into sites of between 10 and 50 dwellings and sites of more than 50 dwellings.
+2.14 Mid Suffolk monitoring data has been used to assemble a profile of housing sites for which planning applications for outline planning permission or reserved matters or full planning permission have been submitted.
+Some site sample data has been analysed as at January 2019 and other data from April 2019 to identify possible trends and to consider likely causes of the trends, as far as they relate to the stalling of a site.

+- 2.15 For the purposes of the assessment of sites in Mid Suffolk, they have been split into two different types: - Major 10 dwellings or more (net); and - Minor less than 10 dwellings (net). - 2.16 Major sites, where relevant, have been further disaggregated into sites of between 10 and 50 dwellings and sites of more than 50 dwellings.
 For all sites there is no differentiation between market or affordable dwellings.
-Minor sites of less than 10 dwellings have generally been delivered more consistently than major sites.
-There is little evidence of stalling in the delivery of minor sites.

-E. Major Sites
+E. Major and Minor Sites

-- 2.18 In January 2019, analysis was undertaken of all major sites in the Babergh housing database which had received at least outline planning permission.
-This split them by the stage they had reached in the planning process: - Outline planning permission; - Reserved matters permission; - Full planning permission; and - Sites under construction. - 2.19 The analysis sought to understand which sites had reached their latest stage since 2017 and which sites had reached this stage in 2016 or earlier (representing a minimum three-year time period). - 2.20 In total, in January 2019, there were 74 major sites in the database.
-These sites propose to deliver 5,669 dwellings, making the average size of a major site 76.6 dwellings. - 2.21 Figure 2.1 shows the split of major site completions and outstanding dwellings on sites under construction as at January 2019.
+- 2.17 In January 2019, analysis was undertaken of all sites in the Mid Suffolk housing database which had received at least outline planning permission.
+This included major and minor sites and the database split them by the stage they had reached in the planning process as follows: - Outline planning permission; - Reserved matters permission; - Full planning permission; and - Sites under construction. - 2.18 This analysis sought to understand which sites had reached their latest stage since 2017 and which sites had reached that stage in 2016 or earlier (representing a minimum three-year time period). - 2.19 In total, in January 2019, there were 627 sites in the database 554 were minor sites and 73 were major sites.
+These sites propose to deliver 6,783 dwellings, with major sites accounting for 5,973 dwellings and minor sites for 810 dwellings.
+This makes the average size of a major site 81.8 dwellings and a minor site just under 1.5 dwellings. - 2.20 Figure 2.1 shows the split of major site completions and outstanding dwellings on sites under construction as at January 2019.